 There is a local 4 year college.
 St George has an outstanding Professional Theater in the Tuachan theater.
 There is a celebrity concert series in the Spring and fall.
 The St George Musical Theater is a civic theater with major productions each year.
 There is an Opera House although we couldn't tell how active it is.
 St. George is home to Dixie State College of Utah, a four-year institution with some cultural events.
 And there is always Vegas, just 2 hours away for every imaginable entertainment and Mesquite Nevada is only 30 minutes away with 3 nice casinos.
 Virtually every chain restaurant franchise you can think of is represented in town.
 Downtown some interesting local eateries include George's Restaurant, the Painted Pony, and the Pizza Factory.

-The crime rate in St. George is about 200 vs. a national average just over 300.
+The crime rate in St. George is lower than the national average.

 Dixie Medical Center is the main hospital for this part of southern Utah.

 I 15 runs through town.
 The nearest airport of any size is Las Vegas, 115 miles to the south.
 3 Shuttle services run multiple trips to and from the Vegas airport.
 The brand new St George airport is very convenient and services LAX with United Express and SLC with Delta Express.
 Las Vegas Airport is 2 hours away.

 Please note that all contributions to Topretirements may be edited, altered, or removed by other contributors.
 If you don't want your writing to be edited mercilessly, then don't submit it here.
 By submitting content and/or photographs here you agree to give Topretirements.com the rights to use them in any manner without cost or attribution.You are also promising us that you wrote this yourself, or copied it from a public domain or similar free resource (see Project:Copyrights for details).
 DO NOT SUBMIT COPYRIGHTED WORK WITHOUT PERMISSION!